ChuckM/nucleo/README.md

-They have a couple of nice features, first they include a programming and debug module that is "attached" and second they have an Arduino compatible set of sheild pins which allows them to work with a number of pre-existing shields.
+They have a couple of nice features, first they include a programming and debug module that is "attached" and second they have an Arduino compatible set of shield pins which allows them to work with a number of pre-existing shields.
 ST sells their own shields of course but there are not very many of them.

 These boards support the [Mbed](https://os.mbed.com/) environment right out